jlcarr/LeetCode/README.md

 - **Memory**: 38.7 MB
 - **Solution**: Kept 2 dicts keeping track of the starts and ends of the consecutive sequences, updating as we run through the input.

+### Problem 131
+- **Name**: Palindrome Partitioning
+- **Runtime**: 1156 ms
+- **Memory**: 33.9 MB
+- **Solution**: Ran through the string, greedily trying to expanding the indices encompassing each possible palidrome to make longer and longer ones where possible.
+With all the valid stard and end indices recursively build up all palindrome partitions using the indices to see possible places for the next partition.

 ### Problem 133
 - **Name**: Clone Graph
 - **Runtime**: 71 ms